Strong passwords for HIPAA compliance

-Make sure your employees use precaution measures to avoid malware.
-They should delete apps they don’t recognize, never download from suspicious websites nor open suspicious links, attachments, messages;
+Make sure your employees use precautionary measures to avoid malware.
+They should delete apps they don’t recognize, never download from suspicious websites, or open suspicious links, attachments, or messages.

-In case of doubt always make sure you and your employees share the data with the right person by double-checking via other means of communication;
+When in doubt, always make sure you and your employees share the data with the right person by double-checking via other means of communication.

-Use secure software, which complies with HIPAA rules.
+Use secure software that complies with HIPAA rules.

 Always make sure you use strong passwords to access your organization’s accounts and databases.